Fagradalsfjall Volcano Hike –

 Important information

-Icelandic weather changes fast — dress in layers and prepare for wind, rain, or sun.
+Icelandic weather can change quickly, so dress in layers and be prepared for wind, rain, or sun.

 -